 Note: You can also have reports submmited via POST to an API, using the endpoint as the rua.
 Eg: rua=https://reporting.example.com/v1/tlsrpt -- for more information, refer to the RFC

-Now, you may not get many reports, as not many MTAs are sending them (Google is probably the biggest that does, at the moment).
+You may not get many reports, as not many MTAs are sending them (Google is the biggest that does, at the moment).
 However, as the standard gains traction, more MTAs will adopt TLS-RPT and DMARC analyzer services may opt to include TLS-RPT ingestion.